 What does Sakura Otoshi mean?

-Sakura Otoshi is composed of 桜 (sakura) which means "cherry blossom," and 落とし (otoshi) which means "fall."
-Thus, "Sakura Otoshi" can be translated as "Fall of the Cherry Blossom."
-This move involves an aerial attack where Sakura swiftly descends upon the opponent, similar to the falling of cherry blossom petals.
+Sakura Otoshi is composed of 桜 (sakura) which means “cherry blossom”, and 落とし (otoshi) which means “fall”.
+Thus, “Sakura Otoshi” can be translated as “Fall of the Cherry Blossom”.
+This move involves an aerial attack where Sakura quickly descends upon her opponent, similar to the fall of cherry blossom petals.

-The names of the characters' moves in Street Fighter are not only eye-catching but carry deep meanings and often have roots in the Japanese language and culture.
-These names help to enrich the player's experience, adding an extra layer of depth and authenticity to the characters and their abilities.
+The names of the moves of the characters in Street Fighter are not only eye-catching but carry deep meanings and often have roots in the Japanese language and culture.
+These names help enrich the player’s experience, adding an extra layer of depth and authenticity to the characters and their abilities.

-Unfortunately, not all the characters in the game have move names in Japanese; the vast majority have their names in English, so let's finish this article only with those characters.
+Unfortunately, not all characters in the game have names for their moves in Japanese; the vast majority have their names in English, so we will conclude this article with just these characters.